-The Endometriosis Foundation of America (EFA) and The Los Angeles Trust for Children’s Health (The L.A.
+The Endometriosis Foundation of America (Endofound) and The Los Angeles Trust for Children’s Health (The L.A.
 Trust) Partner to Spread Endometriosis Awareness

 “Our work is focused on addressing health equity including access to information and services,” said Maryjane Puffer, Executive Director of The L.A.
 Trust.
 “The importance of getting accurate information to our students and families on endometriosis cannot be overemphasized.
 Through this partnership, we hope that more women and girls who are impacted can now identify their symptoms and get the care they need at our Wellness Centers.”

-Through its one-of-a-kind school and community-based endometriosis education program, The ENPOWR™ (Endometriosis: Promoting Outreach and Wide Recognition) Project, the EFA is taking its message directly to the populations affected most by the disease – adolescents and young women.
+Through its one-of-a-kind school and community-based endometriosis education program, The ENPOWR™ (Endometriosis: Promoting Outreach and Wide Recognition) Project, Endofound is taking its message directly to the populations affected most by the disease – adolescents and young women.